-The Pixel 6A takes after the Pixel 6 in terms of its design.
-Despite having similar-looking exteriors, the 6A uses cheaper materials than the base Pixel 6.
-This isn’t anything new for Google as the company always tries to keep a consistent design language across its various phone series and the Pixel 6A falls perfectly within that expectation.
+The Pixel 6a takes after the Pixel 6 in terms of its design.
+Despite having similar-looking exteriors, the 6a uses cheaper materials than the base Pixel 6.
+This isn’t anything new for Google, as the company always tries to keep a consistent design language across its various phone series.
+The Pixel 6a falls perfectly within that expectation.

 The smartphone features a bezel-less 6.1-inch 1080p OLED display supporting up to 60Hz that’s covered by Corning Gorilla Glass 3.
 The display has a single 8-megapixel front-facing camera at the top of the screen and an in-display fingerprint sensor toward the bottom.
 The phone has a stereo speaker and features two discrete microphones.

 While all that is relatively standard for what we’ve come to expect from Google’s Pixel A smartphones, its internal frame is noteworthy.
-The Pixel 6A uses an aluminum frame to hold everything together, not a polycarbonate one, which is the typical standard for budget Android devices.
-This detail means that the Pixel 6A should be one of the sturdiest Android phones priced under $500, a great selling point for those looking for something on the cheaper side that’s built to last.
+The Pixel 6a uses an aluminum frame to hold everything together, not a polycarbonate one, which is the typical standard for budget Android devices.
+This detail means that the Pixel 6a should be one of the sturdiest Android phones priced under $500, a great selling point for those looking for something on the cheaper side that’s built to last.

-The Pixel 6A features three cameras, same as the Pixel 6, one front-facing and two on the back.
-They share two of the three cameras: The 12-megapixel ultrawide lens on the back and the 8-megapixel front-facing lens.
-The main difference between the two is that the Pixel 6 features a 50-megapixel back-facing camera, while the 6A’s second back-facing camera is a 12.2-megapixel lens, the same camera featured on last year’s Google Pixel 5.
+The Pixel 6a features three cameras, one front-facing and two on the back.
+It shares two of the three cameras from the Pixel 6: the 12MP ultrawide lens on the back and the 8MP front-facing lens.
+The main difference between the two is that the Pixel 6 features a 50MP back-facing camera, while the 6a’s second back-facing camera is a 12.2MP lens — the same camera featured on last year’s Google Pixel 5.

-In terms of the processing power, the Pixel 6A stands out from other A-series devices as it features a Google Tensor chip, the same that will be inside the rest of the Pixel 6 line.
-This is a major step forward for budget-line Pixel phones as previous Pixel A phones featured weaker processors than their mainline and Pro counterparts.
-In addition to the Tensor chipset, the Pixel 6A features the Titan M2 security coprocessor, 6GB of RAM, and 128GB of UFS 3.1 storage.
+In terms of processing power, the Pixel 6a stands out from other A-series devices as it features a Google Tensor chip, the same that’s inside the rest of the Pixel 6 line.
+This is a major step forward for budget-line Pixel phones, as previous Pixel A-series phones featured weaker processors than their mainline and Pro counterparts.
+In addition to the Tensor chipset, the Pixel 6a features the Titan M2 security coprocessor, 6GB of RAM, and 128GB of UFS 3.1 storage.

 In an exciting, albeit predictable, move, Google showcased its first piece of wearable watch tech at I/O 2022, the Pixel Watch.
 Although the Pixel Watch was perhaps the company’s worst-kept secret in the weeks leading up to the announcement, fans are excited to see what’s in store for Google’s wearable tech with Wear OS 3.